wongmaster3/BusinessCardParser/README.md

 Comments are used in the code files to explain more about the different components and logic.

+This application requires JDK 8 in order to run.

 ## How to Run the Application
 Clone the directory and go to the directory in the command line.
 In order to run any specific test, run the following command where `path/to/test/document` is a text document that contains the business card text: